cp-roth/Dhakhwa-MADA-project/README.md

 ### Sequence of execution

-(1) Run the processing file 'processing_superstore-v1.qmd' at R\processing-code\ to clean the raw data 'superstoredata'.
-This step cleans the raw data and saves the cleaned data as processed_superstore_RFM.rds in data\processed-data\ which is ready for further analysis.
+(1) Run the processing file 'processing_superstore.qmd' at R\processing-code\ to clean the raw data 'superstoredata'.
+This step cleans the raw data and saves the cleaned data as processed_superstore.rds in data\processed-data\ which is ready for further analysis.

 (2) Run the eda_superstore.qmd at R\eda-code\ for exploratory analysis.

-(3) Run the file statistical-analysis_superstoreRFM in R\analysis-code to run the model.
+(3) Run the file statistical-analysis_all.qmd in R\analysis-code to run the model.

-(4) Run Manuscript, poster and/or slides to see the final product of the project.
-Those files store the results and display them.
-These files also pull in references from the `bibtex` file and format them according to the CSL style.
+(4) Run Manuscript.qmd to see the final product of the project.
+This files store the results and display them.
+This file also pulls in references from the `bibtex` file and format them according to the CSL style.

-Following the analysis, the manuscript, poster, and slides example files can be executed in any sequence.
-These documents incorporate the results obtained from the analysis.
-Each of these documents (manuscript, poster, slides) will also extract references from the bibtex file, organizing them according to the chosen CSL style, ensuring that citations are correctly formatted.